leo-vainio/go-learning/README.md

 ### Bypassing windows defender

-Windows defender sometimes flags go executables as potential virus making running the files impossible.
-To bypass this we can exclude a certain folder from being checked by windows defender and performing the build into this folder.
-Running it from there will therefore not be an issue.
-This is however an inconvenience since we need to be in another folder in order to run the file.
-But it's more safe this way since we don't have to exclude for example $TEMP$ from windows defender.
+Windows Defender sometimes flags go executables as a virus, making building and running the files impossible.
+To bypass this we can exclude a certain folder from being monitored by Windows Defender and building the .exe file into this folder by using the command shown below.
+This is however a minor inconvenience since we need navigate to another folder in order to run the executable.
+It is however more safe to do it this way since we don't have to exclude for example $TEMP$ from windows defender.

 ```console